SweepCasinos > States > Oklahoma

 As long as you can verify your details when asked, you’re absolutely covered.
 But if you try to get around the system using a fake address or blocked-state ID, expect to be shut down — fast.

-This is what you risk by using illegal sites
+This is what you risk using illegal sites

-You probably won’t get arrested — but there are still real risks.
+You probably won’t get busted for playing at an illegal gaming site in Oklahoma, but there are still real risks involved.

 • Up to 30 days in jail